Murder of Yetunde Price

-Yetunde Hawanya Tara Price (August 9, 1972 – September 14, 2003) was the oldest half-sister of and personal assistant to tennis players Venus and Serena Williams.
+Yetunde Hawanya Tara Price (née Rasheed; August 9, 1972 – September 14, 2003) was the eldest maternal half-sister of and personal assistant to tennis players Venus and Serena Williams.
 On September 14, 2003, she was murdered in a drive-by shooting in Compton, California, by Robert E. Maxfield.

 Background

 Yetunde was the oldest of Oracene Price's five daughters.
-She was one of Venus and Serena Williams' three other sisters, a half-sibling from a previous marriage between their mother and tennis coach Oracene Price, and Yusef Rasheed.
+She was one of Venus and Serena Williams' three maternal half-sisters, a sibling from a previous marriage between their mother and tennis coach, Oracene Price, and Yusuf Rasheed (born Joseph Bowman; died 2001).

 For a time, Price worked as a personal assistant to her tennis-playing sisters and as a nurse.
 At the time of her death, she also owned a hair salon.
 According to media reports, Price, despite "accepting some financial assistance" from her sisters, continued to live with her children in their house in a "run-down" district and continued to work as a nurse, also engaging in her personal-assistant responsibilities which saw her appear at Wimbledon in the year of her death.
 According to the reports, Price was "determined to pay her own way in the world."
 Price was the mother of three children.

 Murder

-On the night of September 14, 2003, Price was chatting with her boyfriend in her SUV, parked outside what subsequently was revealed to be a crack house in suburban Compton, Los Angeles County.
+On the night of September 14, 2003, Price was chatting with her fiancé in her SUV, parked outside what subsequently was revealed to be a crack house in suburban Compton, Los Angeles County.
 According to the prosecution at the subsequent trial, two members of the South Side Compton Crips street gang who were guarding the house, opened fire on the SUV in the belief that they were "defending [the] crack house from gangland rivals", presumably the Lime Hood Piru.
 Price's boyfriend, who later stated he did not realize that Price had been shot, drove her to a relative's home, where he called emergency services.
 Price was pronounced dead shortly after arriving at the hospital, from a bullet wound to the head.

 Both the prosecutor and the defense at the murder trial agreed that Price was an innocent victim passing through the area.